 What if I'm concerned about another person's behavior?

 You may call and request a consultation with a licensed professional counselor in the Student Counseling Center.
-If you are concerned about the behavior of a UT Tyler student, you may file an electronic report with the Behavior Intervention Team.
+If you are concerned about the behavior of a UT Tyler student, you may file an electronic report with the CARE Team.
 If you believe this person is an immediate danger to self or others, please call 911.

 Do many students use the Student Counseling Center?